An important passageway can be illustrated by honoring the root words of the subject of this post.

 What I am sharing I would like to put in the framework of alchemy's three stages, which I first introduced in the blog post: Alchemy: A Journey of Discovery.
 As a way to accelerate a natural process, whether this be for metals or for human beings, alchemy's stages outline how we reach for wholeness.
 Being a mystic fits in well with the stages or steps.
 By going deeper into oneself, or losing oneself through the embrace of something greater, the desired goal of wholeness, where we are more purely ourselves than at any other time, this wholeness can be tasted, experienced, and touched on, requiring nothing else at this time.
 I have a sense that there is no divided experience from anything or anyone else when we come into ourselves more like this, ironically disappearing into this unified wholeness as we realize ourselves more and more.
 What transpires then, or on the way to experiencing and knowing this, I might describe as a thinning of reality or as a taking away from any experience the substantiality of it.
 Things do not bother us like they used to, and they do not have the weight that they once did.
 They simply do not have the substance like that.
 Now, this experience may last for but a short time, the example of a deeper experience of meditation coming to mind, along with the felt experience of reality afterwards.
 In alchemy we could say that we are in the world of the everyday, its thoughts and ideas, and removing ourselves consciously from it in the next stage, which allows us to return to the world in the third stage, with a closer experience to or approximation of that golden destination of feeling and being whole, experiencing the true nature of reality as less substantial and weighted than before we entered deeply into meditation.
 From white, to black, to red tinged with gold, to speak chiefly of the colors of the alchemical stages just outlined.
 Alchemy, whether we know it or not when we follows its stages, helps us arrive more quickly at this place of wholeness.
 Being a mystic helps us arrive there in the way just outlined, and by doing practices like a mystic might, we give ourselves the opportunity to experience this.
 Meditation might be one way to this.
 In the practice of counseling, certainly how I approach it, two people have the opportunity to thin out reality together or for one to lead the other in practices which help this to occur.
 Working through problems or concerns or issues, to give just a general description of counseling, this is a way to lessen the load and help make less substantial the obstacles or difficulties on one's path, which include within oneself.
 Any experience becomes an opportunity to experience wholeness, if we are able to let go fully into it and touch on the underlying reality within the moment, it being of less substance than we might have otherwise experienced then.
 Being a mystic, I have almost a need to dip into this underlying reality for my sense of balance and well-being as a person, although it does not tolerate well at times experiences that fall short of this deeper immersion.
 It may in some ways be easier not to be a mystic while living on this earth, but I do think it aligns me with a knowing that I truly do cherish, however it may be beyond any of my ability to help not having this drive or this experience.
 I just work with what my experiencing of reality is and has been, that has informed me and continues to do so, and I think it has its benefits when helping others with their own drives and needs in reaching wholeness.
 For a summary of the overall knowledge I draw upon and make use of in my practice, the lens of alchemy helps highlight key areas.
 Through honoring the esoterica I know, which includes alchemy, I share ways of knowing associated more with darkness, obtained by going off the beaten path to be safely away and protected from the world.
 Under the processes of healing, I highlight more conventional counseling ideas, where we reach for and maintain ourselves operating in the world, or at least whatever our own particular version of the world may be.
 Within understandings of the sacred feminine, I share transcendent ideas, no less true, where love becomes the truth of what we know and experience.

 All three of these areas can be seen as emblematic of alchemy's three processes, coded black, white, and red, respectively.
 (See the post Alchemy: A Journey of Discovery for more information on this.)
 When I say Mystery of alchemy, I am purposely using a capitalized version.
 For mystery, in general, I mean that which we do not know.
 Almost all of the work I do and how I try and live have become more and more informed by my relationship to mystery or what I do not know.
 I sometimes feel inclined to share a bit of reasoning or logic behind why I share and say what I do, but, in honor of mystery, I will leave a bit of that for now as I continue.
 Without not knowing, how can we know or claim to know or come into knowledge of any kind?
 How can we explore, find truth, experience and enjoy what is new?
 More importantly, for the map of living and life which I find to be valid for experiencing one's own happiness and evolution: how can you experience any wonder in life or living without a sense of mystery, of enjoying not knowing how or why something occurs, which may include a sense of awe at times?
 I might say that mystery involves itself quite intricately with the enjoyment of life and leads to its enchantment.
 When I say Mystery, versus mystery, I am not using that designation lightly.
 I feel we are all a unique, and at times not a unique, expression of this ultimate mystery as Mystery, or, you may say, God or Goddess, the universe, Truth, whatever personal representation of Mystery speaks to you.
 To say or even think we will come into the knowledge of all someday while still living on this earth, as we know ourselves to be living right now, this becomes an incessant drive and a fruitless quest in terms of the desired goal of knowing all.
 The secret of Mystery: you must surrender to it.
 You live your life, knowing what you know, not knowing what you do not know, and you come across important experiences of wonder where you have enjoyed being who you are, while at the same time enjoying what you do not know in a way which gives a nod to and honors Mystery.
 I do believe the Mystery of the universe will reach down and assist and help, in perhaps unpredictable ways at times, if we just follow our own path but make room for and allow ourselves to let go into, surrender into not knowing, not ever knowing all we would like to know.
 The stages of life as seen through alchemy reach milestones of wonder, and without Mystery being honored, these become less likely to occur.
 Certainly, it makes sense to ask, why not consciously allow a place for Mystery in life if we will never know all, but we can at least honor this not knowing by having a place for Mystery in life?
 For me, this allows wholeness, allows it to occur more easily.
 The Mystery of alchemy becomes a process of allowing ourselves to remember who we are.
-Tat tvam asi.
-I have made a change to my website today, supplying more practical esoteric material, while hiding others I still believe in but which did not have a place in the change as of this day.
+Tat tvam asi. |

 AuthorMark Newlon, feeling the embrace of the sacred feminine daily!
 Categories